husarion/rplidar-docker/README.md

 docker compose -f compose.rviz.yaml up
 ```

 ## Note

-`ros2` branch was replaced by branches `humble` and `galactic`.
+`humble` and `galactic` branches were replaced by `ros2` branch.
 Here's a quick cheat sheet how it was done:

 ```bash
 # tag the branch